cloudfoundry-community/kibana-me-logs/README.md

 The easiest way to deploy this service broker is with the docker-services-boshworkspace.

-See its README for detailed instructions.
+See its README for detailed setup instructions for administrators.

 When running `bosh setup deployment` choose "Logstash 1.4" as the service to be deployed.